zaffrew/envelope/README.md

 # envelope
 Schedule emails and invites with envelope.
 Grade 11/12 CS Project.
+Made with Dhruv Jain.